ADMaple/Amazon_Vine_Analysis/README.md

 -Software: AWS (RDS, S3), ProgreSQL, Google Colab, PySpark

 ## Analysis of Data
 The raw data set is uploaded to an S3 bucket in Amazon RDS.
-The Postgres tables are already formatted to match the data frames that will be generated.
+The Postgresql tables are already formatted to match the data frames that will be generated.

 **Customer DataFrame**

 ![Customer_df](https://user-images.githubusercontent.com/108022219/197396668-6f153186-0f49-4799-a25f-0bebb709dc4a.png)
 This shows the customer id and

-**Product DataFram**
+**Product DataFrame**

 ![product_df](https://user-images.githubusercontent.com/108022219/197395018-19942c8c-54f0-4638-8d85-581f90e944f6.png)
 This shows the product by id and title.